AkiumAI/ComfyUI-Akium-WildcardManager/README.md

 ├── api.py                          routes for the panel
-├── wildcards_core.py               resolution engine (shared with the Forge version) ├── web/manager.js                  sidebar panel, autocomplete, node preview ├── extra_wildcard_paths.txt.example
+├── wildcards_core.py               resolution engine (shared with the Forge version) ├── web/manager.js                  sidebar panel, autocomplete, node preview ├── example_workflows/              drag one into ComfyUI to get started ├── extra_wildcard_paths.txt.example
 └── wildcards/                      your files
 ```

 `wildcards_core.py` has no ComfyUI imports beyond an optional `folder_paths` lookup, so
 it can be dropped into the Forge extension as-is and kept in sync.

+## Support

+This extension is free and MIT licensed.
+If it saves you time, you can buy me a
+coffee at [ko-fi.com/akinak4](https://ko-fi.com/akinak4).
+Bug reports and pull
+requests are just as welcome.

 by AkiumAI